Luxury brands show autumn creations at Paris haute couture week

-PARIS, July 4 (Reuters) - Luxury materials, exquisite craftsmanship and sweeping dresses take centre stage at the Paris haute couture fashion shows this week, where designer brands show their autumn collections.
+PARIS (Reuters) - Luxury materials, exquisite craftsmanship and sweeping dresses take centre stage at the Paris haute couture fashion shows this week, where designer brands unveil their autumn/winter collections.

+French luxury label Dior showcased its atelier's craftsmanship on Monday in a monochrome collection of black and white trouser suits, puffy skirts and sleek evening outfits.

+Models wore tailored trouser suits as well as hourglass jackets over calf-length skirts, paired with flat black sandals.

+"Monsieur Dior himself adored the juxtaposition of the two: 'White,' he said, 'is simple, pure and goes with everything,' while declaring, 'I could write a whole book about black'," the brand said in show notes of its founding designer.

+Meier and Ruffieux have been leading Dior's creative team since designer Raf Simons left last year.
+Dior is expected to announce that Valentino designer Maria Grazia Chiuri will be joining the brand, two people familiar with the matter told Reuters last month.

-Italian luxury label Versace was among the first, kicking off its Atelier Versace show on Sunday evening with belted cashmere coats worn over satin dresses.
+On Sunday evening, Italy's Versace kicked off its Atelier Versace show with belted cashmere coats worn over satin dresses.

 Models strutted down the catwalk in off-the-shoulder or asymmetric draped gowns, some worn with slim trousers.